naeemanaeem/MembershipApp/README.md

 # masjid-app
-Muslims Centre of Excelence - MCE
+Muslims Centre of Excellence - MCE

+I have made an edit here //Wahhaj